the-james-burton/testing-workshop-junit5/README.md

 Throughout this workshop, we will use [AssertJ](https://assertj.github.io/doc/) to make assertions instead of the rather primitive assertion features built into JUnit 5.

+## Module 2 : Simple Unit Testing

+Now that you can execute tests and view coverage, let's proceed and write some simple tests on POJOs within the system.
+Doing this will build your knowledge of the system and get you writing tests in the arrange/act/assert way.
+Since we are using Lombok, coverage will be good even if we do not test getters/setters.
+Remember to make assertions too, using [AssertJ](https://assertj.github.io/doc/)!

+- Implement all test method stubs in StopTest
+- Implement all test method stubs in PassengerTest as indicated for Module 2
+- Implement all test method stubs in PassengerTest as indicated for Module 2

+Verify

+Spy

+Mocking

+Parameterised tests
+1. EnumSource - ConcessionTest
+2. ValueSource - RailwayUtilsTest
+3. CsvSource - RailwayUtilsTest
+4. Method source - GraphutilsTest

+Dynamic tests
+1. NetworkServiceImplTest

+UI tests

+Testing base class methods with base test class
+1. Show BaseUITest and how it tests BaseUI and defines the contract

+ArgumentCaptor

+	1. Write AccountUITest - use verify,

+Testing main classes

+Testing time
+The "Now" class